oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 or the concept of binding an SD-JWT to key material controlled by the Holder.
 The strength of the Holder Binding is conditional upon the trust in the protection of the private key of the key pair an SD-JWT is bound to.

+SD-JWT can be used with any JSON-based representation of claims, including JSON-LD.

 This specification aims to be easy to implement and to leverage established and widely used data formats and cryptographic algorithms